 What to expect on a day-to-day basis

-On "free days" when we don't travel between locations there is always plenty to see and do!
+The earliest time we expect you to be up and out of the accommodation by is 7am (when we have to catch the ferry from Wellington to Picton on the 16 and 23 days tours).
+Other than this we normally have breakfast between 8 and 9am.
+On (free days) there is sometimes the opportunity for a longer lie-in but we like to make the most of your time!
+Journey times can vary between an hour to occasionally 4 or 5 on the road.
+However, don’t sweat because your tour guide will break up every drive with heaps of unique stops to keep you entertained and show you as much of our beautiful country as possible.
+Don’t expect an hour-by-hour constant schedule as we like to keep some spontaneity involved!
+However, your tour guide will make sure you know anything important that is planned ahead.
+They will also provide the odd surprise along the way.
+On (free days) when we don’t travel between locations there is always plenty to see and do!
 Your guide will give you a guided tour of the area, and is always open to what tour members wish to focus their day upon.
-You are of course still free to do your own thing and do not have to stay with the group - your guide will be full of suggestions and won't ever force you into doing anything you don't want to do.
+You are of course still free to do your own thing and do not have to stay with the group - your guide will be full of suggestions and won’t ever force you into doing anything you don’t want to do.

 More often than not, a tour party will chose to eat together, often cooking as a group and sharing the cost of food.
-If you are lucky your guide may treat you all and cook up freshly caught seafood(!) and whilst on the road we have a number of places we like to picnic at.
+If you are lucky your guide may treat you all and cook up freshly caught seafood and whilst on the road we have a number of places we like to picnic at.

 What to expect from your tour guide

 Passion, knowledge, organisation, and a good friend.
 Your tour guide is there to provide you with an outstanding service and show you everything New Zealand has to offer!
 All our guides are NZ experts: bursting with energy and information about their country and all our activities.
-Don’t be afraid to ask lots of questions and make full use of their expertise - you wouldn’t get this service if you were travelling alone!
+Don’t be afraid to ask lots of questions and make full use of their expertise - you wouldn’t get this service if you were travelling alone.

 Each of our guides has their own favourite places and extras that they like to show and do with their groups.

 Finally, we do ask that you realise your guide cannot be expected to work 24/7, and therefore will need a break in the evenings to relax after their busy day.
-We can promise they will go out of their way to make sure you have a great time, but don’t forget they are also human!
+We can promise they will go out of their way to make sure you have a great time, but don’t forget they are also human.

 What else to budget for

 There are no hidden costs when travelling with Haka Tours.
-We suggest that you consider N$30-60 for food (i.e. lunch and dinner together) per day, depending on how expensive your tastes may be!
+We suggest that you consider N$30-60 for food (i.e. lunch and dinner together) per day, depending on how expensive your tastes may be.

 Some activity suppliers will offer you photos or DVDs of your time with them, in particular skydiving, canyon swing, quad biking, rafting, and bungy (like the below).
 This can vary from $30–100 and is completely optional.

-Allow money for souvenirs should you wish to bring back anything and always get travel insurance!
+Allow money for souvenirs should you wish to bring back anything and always get travel insurance.